WeCanCodeIT/CleMasterSyllabus/Graded Projects/WK 6 PortfolioProject.md

 ### - [Submission Link](https://docs.google.com/forms/d/e/1FAIpQLScUEvl_ZgH_OgBu0zbg_WIvB6zBSkkXh7wfxqjv4LwLdBDxLg/viewform)

 ## Overview
-Create a static portfolio webpage highlighting your work so far.
-Focus first on having a good structure so you can add some great style to it with CSS!
+As a junior developer, you are being tasked with creating a static portfolio webpage highlighting your work so far.
+Focus first on having a good structure so you can add some great style to it with CSS.
+Ultimately, you will share this with employers.
+You will likely want to revisit this later as your knowledge increases, but you should focus on getting a solid HTML structure in place.

 ## Skills Required

+In order to deliver this webpage solution, you will need the following skills and knowledge.
 - HTML5
 - CSS
-- CSS-Grid
+- CSS Grid
 - Flexbox

 ## Tasks

-- [ ] Project Setup
+### Project Prerequisites
   - [ ] Create a project/repository called `username.github.io` with **your GitHub username.**
   - [ ] Create a static HTML site, including a file called `index.html` that will serve as the landing page for your portfolio

+### User Interface Requirements

+During application development process, the following user interface (UI) requirements were identified.
+- [ ] You MUST have different sections for your site.
+You can create the entire site as one page with multiple sections, or multiple pages.
-- [ ] Projects (3)
+- [ ] **Projects** (3) - the following MUST be included:
   - [ ] Name of project
   - [ ] Screenshot
   - [ ] Link to GitHub code
   - [ ] Unique skills used
-  - Note: Should be able to easily add additional projects later
+  - Note: You MUST be able to easily add additional projects later.
+For this version of your portfolio, you should have at least 3 projects.
+You can have more if you like, but don't just put a link to every single thing you've ever made - focus on the projects/assignments you're most proud of.
+You will add to the portfolio later, especially when you finish your final project.
-- [ ] About Me
+- [ ] **About Me** - the following MUST be included:
   - [ ] Brief biographical information
   - [ ] List of skills
   - [ ] Link to GitHub/LinkedIn
   - [ ] Photo/image
   - [ ] Contact information
 - [ ] Look & Feel
-  - [ ] Responsive layout
+  - [ ] The website MUST have a responsive layout, i.e. easily viewable on mobile, tablet, and desktop screen sizes.
+  - [ ] CSS classes MUST be used to make the projects have a similar look.
-- [ ] This project must be deployed and live on [Github Pages](https://pages.github.com/)
+- [ ] This project MUST be deployed and live on [Github Pages](https://pages.github.com/)

-## Details
-Your task is to create a portfolio website that you will ultimately share with employers.
-You will likely want to revisit this later as your knowledge increases, but you should focus on getting a solid HTML structure in place so you aren't scrambling to put something together later on!

-You should have different sections for your site.
-You can create the entire site as one page with multiple sections, or multiple pages.

-For this version of your portfolio, you should have at least 3 projects.
-You can have more if you like, but don't just put a link to every single thing you've ever made - focus on the projects/assignments you're most proud of.
-You will add to the portfolio later, especially when you finish your final project.

-Each project should present some information about the project, and you should use CSS classes to make the projects have a similar look.

-You should include an _About Me_ section that includes some personal information about yourself.

-Your site should be responsive - it should be easily viewable on mobile, tablet, and desktop screen sizes.

 ## Stretch Tasks
+During application development process, the following application logic requirements were identified.
+These requirements are not mandatory and are in no way a requirement for delivering the application.
-Incorporate some effects, using jQuery plugins, other libraries, or your own JavaScript.
+- [ ] The website COULD incorporate some of the following effects, using jQuery plugins, other libraries, or your own JavaScript:
   - [ ] Carousel of your screenshots
   - [ ] Parallax scrolling
   - [ ] [Material Design](https://material.google.com/#) effects